temcocontrols/T3000-API/README.md

 npm start
 ```

-When the API start successfully, you will see your API URL like in the following example (Note that, the IP address might be different in your device ):
+When the API start successfully, you will see your API URL like in the following example (Note that, the IP addresses might be different in your device ):

 ```
 🚀 API ready at: